Vietnam.vn - Nền tảng quảng bá Việt Nam

 "I have directed the district and commune working groups to inspect the facilities and living conditions of the pagoda, and immediately request that the retreats be stopped," said Mr. Sang.
 In addition, the government has asked the district Buddhist Sangha Executive Committee to inspect and report.

-In the immediate future, Mr. Sang advised parents not to send their children to summer retreats following the trend, and to carefully research information before making a decision to avoid unfortunate consequences.
+For now, Mr. Sang advised parents not to send their children to summer retreats following the trend, and to carefully research information before making a decision to avoid unfortunate consequences.

-Yesterday, Ms. Nguyen Giang Nhu, in Yen Xa village, Tan Trieu commune, Thanh Tri district, attracted attention on social media when she posted that her 11-year-old son was beaten by a friend at a retreat at Cu Da pagoda, causing an arm injury.
+Yesterday, Ms. Nguyen Giang Nhu, in Yen Xa village, Tan Trieu commune, Thanh Tri district, attracted attention on social networks when she posted that her 11-year-old son was beaten by a friend at a retreat at Cu Da pagoda, causing an arm injury.
 By this afternoon, this information had received more than 11,000 comments and nearly 7,000 shares.

 Baby Phuc wore the same shirt from the first day he went to the temple until the day his mother picked him up.
 Photo: Family provided